 - Cultivate communication.

 - Electronic communication is essential.
 Official communication from the University, as well as the DE office, will be sent to your student's University Google email account.
 For example, registration instructions for the next term and the drop/refund schedule will be sent to your student's University email account.
+The importance of your student's frequent checking of his or her University email account cannot be overstated.

 - Understand FERPA and student records.